+As of September 30, 2020, the System had \$908.2 million in debt (bonds, notes, etc.) outstanding.
+The long-term debt is comprised of a number of bond issues, notes payable, and capital leases described in more detail in Note 8 and Note 9 to the consolidated basic financial statements.
+In 2020, ninety-four (94%) of the System's total debt outstanding has fixed interest rates, while ninety-one (91%) of the System's bonds outstanding have fixed interest rates.
 As of September 30, 2019, the System had \$786.7 million in debt (bonds, notes, etc.) outstanding.
-The long-term debt is comprised of a number of bond issues, notes payable, and capital leases described in more detail in Note 8 and Note 9 to the consolidated basic financial statements.
 In 2019, ninety-four (94%) of the System's total debt outstanding has fixed interest rates, while ninety-one (91%) of the System's bonds outstanding have fixed interest rates.
-As of September 30, 2018, the System had \$658.2 million in debt (bonds, notes, etc.) outstanding.
-In 2018, sixty-five percent (65%) of the System's total debt outstanding had fixed interest rates, while one-hundred percent (100%) of the System's bonds outstanding had fixed interest rates.
-The System's bonds carry an A/Positive and an A2 rating from S&P and Moody's, respectively.